 The controller will automatically adjust itself to a 12V or a 24V system one time only.

-If a different system voltage is required at a later stage, it must be changed manually, for example with the Bluetooth app.
+If a different system voltage is required at a later stage, it must be changed manually, for example with the Bluetooth app see section 1.9.